Treatments and Services

-The Heart Center provides a full range of general cardiology services – for heart problems that children may have at birth (congenital) and for problems that may happen later in life (acquired).
+Seattle Children’s Heart Center provides a full range of pediatric cardiology services.
+General cardiologists diagnose and treat a wide range of heart problems.
+This includes heart problems that children may have at birth (congenital) and problems that may happen later in life (acquired).

 What services do you offer?

-When babies, children or teens have signs or symptoms that may come from a heart problem, we see them to determine if their heart is the cause.
-Examples are murmurs, chest pain, fast heart rate and fainting.
+When babies, children or teens have signs or symptoms that may come from a heart problem, we see them to find out if their heart is the cause.
+Examples are heart murmurs, chest pain, fast heart rate and fainting.

 Who’s on the team?

-Doctors from the Heart Center team provide general cardiology services at Seattle Children's hospital campus; at Seattle Children's South Sound Cardiology Clinics in Tacoma and Silverdale; at Pediatric Cardiology of Alaska in Anchorage; and in Central Washington.
+Doctors from the Heart Center team provide general cardiology services at Seattle Children's hospital campus and many regional sites.
+If you live outside of Seattle, our doctors bring you the same level of care closer to home at our locations across Washington and at Pediatric Cardiology of Alaska in Anchorage and Pediatric Cardiology of Montana in Great Falls.

-They are supported by other cardiologists in the Heart Center who have special expertise in electrophysiology, echocardiography, MRI (magnetic resonance imaging), cardiac catheterization, heart failure and heart transplant.
+Our general cardiologists are supported by cardiologists in the Heart Center who have special expertise.
+They specialize in areas like electrophysiology, echocardiography, MRI (magnetic resonance imaging), cardiac catheterization, pulmonary hypertension, heart failure and heart transplant.

 If your child needs heart surgery, we have cardiac surgeons, cardiac nurse practitioners, cardiac anesthesiologists and cardiac intensivists.
-They work closely with your child’s cardiologist to plan and deliver your child’s treatment so your child gets the best heart care before, during and after surgery.
+They work with your child’s cardiologist to plan and deliver your child’s treatment.
+Together, this team makes sure your child gets the best heart care before, during and after surgery.